-24 Hours To Dine: Zeehan Zahari's Guide To Eating In Istanbul
+24 Hours To Dine: Zeehan Zahari's Guide To Eating & Drinking Well In Istanbul

 One-half of the dynamic duo behind Copper, a modern European restaurant with Mediterranean flourishes, Zeehan Zahari spearheads strategic management and finances while specialising in Halal gastronomy.